perwin/pyimfit/docs/bootstrap.rst

 where ``nIterations`` is an integer specifying the total number of iterations (ideally a minimum of several hundred).

-This returns a 2D numpy array which has one row per iteration, with each column contain the collected values for a single parameter.
+This returns a 2D NumPy array which has one row per iteration, with each column contain the collected values for a single parameter.
 The ordering of the parameter columns is the same as in the model.